Videos Show UHS Hospital Staff Assaulting Young Patients

 The shots had powerful effects.
 Often they’d make kids go to sleep for the rest of the day.

-For Parsons, they were torture.
+For Parson, they were torture.
 “My tongue would get really, really thick,” he said.
 “Every time I tried to move my mouth there will be 13 or 14 seconds where I’m struggling to swallow so I can speak.”
 Drinking water helped, but sometimes the sensation would last for an entire day.
 He estimated he got as many as five or six shots a week.

 Hill Crest said it “wholeheartedly rejects any allegations that it inappropriately administers medicines for any non-clinically justified purpose and it has never received a citation alleging or revealing such conduct.”

 Because of the powerful shots and the daily medications, some patients said they missed days of school.
-Parsons said he was sedated so often that after he was released from Hill Crest, he had to attend summer school to make up for the education he had missed.
+Parson said he was sedated so often that after he was released from Hill Crest, he had to attend summer school to make up for the education he had missed.

 When residents did make it to class, they attended Higdon Hill School, which consists of a few classrooms in the basement of Hill Crest’s main building.
 Alabama’s Department of Education paid more than a million dollars to the hospital over the last two years to provide specialty education for children in its care, according to figures provided by the department.
 But several former patients said the school did not provide any real education at all.